 We offer all our people an impressive reward package, including a competitive salary.
 In 2014 the starting salary for Legal trainees was £37,000, and for those in their second year it was £41,000.

 Our three-week paid Summer Vacation Scheme is a great way to find out how we work and see for yourself the ways in which we’re truly unique in the legal marketplace, gaining valuable legal work experience during your time with us.
 And you’ll get a highly-competitive wage while you’re here.
 You’ll have the opportunity to join client meetings and calls, conduct research, practise legal drafting, join our seminar and training programme and work directly alongside our lawyers.
 The scheme is our principal route towards securing a training contract with us.

-We generally recruit two years in advance for trainee solicitors (but we aim to be flexible) and therefore focus on penultimate year law students and final year non-law students.
+We generally recruit two years in advance for trainee solicitors however we are flexible and allow applications from penultimate year (and onwards) law students and final year (and onwards) non-law students.

 Please note PwC Legal principally recruits Trainees through our Summer Vacation Schemes.
 The next available scheme is the Summer Vacation 2015.
 All successful applicants from the 2015 scheme will be offered a Training Contract to join in 2016 or more usually 2017.
 Click here to find out more.